- 1824 Birth of Gustav Kirchoff, who coined the term “blackbody radiation” and who worked on spectroscopy and electrical circuits

-The 2011 Impact Factors published by Thomson Reuters, once again show significant growth for many of the journals published by IOP Publishing.
+The 2012 Impact Factors once again show significant growth for many of the journals published by IOP Publishing.

 New physicsworld.com service helps to connect research with industry

 Physics Connect, an online innovation service that aims to bridge the gap between academia and industry, has been launched on physicsworld.com.